Ex-Morninglanders

 (mid 1970s)

 Before the grand opening, the couple did spiritual readings from their home and gathered their first disciples.
 In September 1973, Daniel and Patricia opened a metaphysical center called Morningland in Long Beach, CA. Daniel was called Donato (he did not openly call himself Master or Christ) and claimed a special connection to “Upstairs” and the Ascended Masters (this was very popular in the 70s – a minister is no longer just a human but something more).
-He kept his day job as an art director of the Boys club in Long Beach.
+He kept his day job as an art director of the Boys Club in Long Beach.
 Patricia no longer sold Tupperware but became a minister called Sri Patricia.
 Donato was the main leader of the Morningland hierarchy, with 11 Gopis (Sri Patricia, Morningstaar, Pathena, Nasantta, Gyan, Tanene, Aria, Karisibane, Celta, Melikia, Viontri) working as his emissaries.
 They did energy healing, astrology, tarot, numerology, and rune, gave people their mantra names, acted as spiritual counselors.
-Morningland had hundreds of people and even opened another center in Escondido and a retreat lodge in the San Bernardino mountains.
+Morningland had hundreds of people and even opened another center in Escondido (1975) and a retreat lodge in the San Bernardino mountains.
+On the outside, it was the innocent time of Morningland, with Donato's secrets and cliques among the Gopis and high ranking members beginning to form just under the surface.

 THE END OF MORNINGLAND IN ESCONDIDO